 Letting Children Make The Big Scary Decision

 I struggled with this.
-My son is learning so much and doing so well with homeschooling in every other way.
-He is studying high school science and history, writing novels and scripts, while we have been able to slowly nurture and help him through his math and dysgraphia struggles.
-Homeschooling has helped my son thrive with his 2e quirks, but the blackness of lack of friendships started weighing heavily on him.
+My son was learning so much and doing so well with homeschooling in every other way.
+He was studying high school science and history, writing novels and scripts, while we have been able to slowly nurture and help him through his math and dysgraphia struggles.
+Homeschooling helped my son thrive with his 2e quirks, but the blackness of lack of friendships started weighing heavily on him.

 I’m sorry, but I find that so fundamentally wrong!

 It is extremely important that I let my kids make big decisions.
 Even the big, life altering, scary decisions.
 Because if they learn how to do those hard things now, while we are here to support them and guide them.
 And yes, even help pick up the pieces if things fall apart.
 Then when they are adults they will be able to confidently make decisions and know that making mistakes is OK.
 And how to deal with both success and failure.

 I see so many adults unable to cope with making decisions.
 They struggle with change.
 Have deep seated fears about failure and mistakes, so much so, they simply won’t make a decision.
 They spend most of their lives stuck in a rut.
 Feeling like they have no control over their lives because they are unable to make the big decisions.
 To take those leaps, trusting in themselves to see whatever happens through to the end.